htaudah/vmlab/README.md

 (ii) Creating a separate ISO with the bootstrap file and mounting it as a second disc

-Option (i) allows us to make other useful customizations to the installer ISO that will make the installation process even more automation-friendly, and that is the approach assumed in the template creation playbooks.
-Preparing these modified ISOs would be most convenient on a Linux machine that has a browser that can upload the ISOs back into the vSphere console.
-The remaster script can be run from the bootstrap directory as follows:
+Option (i) allows us to make other useful customizations to the installer ISO that will make the installation process even more automation-friendly, but the process is tedious and not worth the added effort.
+The playbooks therefore assume a bootstrap.iso file exists in a specified datastore and will take care of mounting it before booting the installation ISO.
+To create the bootstrap.iso file, simply run the following command from the repository root directory:

-> Windows:
-`mkisofs -l -o /tmp/bootstrap.iso ./bootstrap/`
-> Linux:
 `mkisofs -l -o /tmp/bootstrap.iso ./bootstrap/`